Hunters Point Naval Shipyard: Navy closure

 The Navy operated the yard as a repair facility until 1974, when it leased most of it to a commercial ship repair company, who used it until 1986.
 A copy of the planned closure list was obtained by the Associated Press in 1973.
 The Hunters Point Shipyard was reactivated briefly between 1986 and 1989 as an annex to Naval Station Treasure Island.

-The Hunters Point Shipyard Artists (HPSA) is a community of artists who rent studios in the former U.S. naval shipyard on Hunters Point in the Bayview community of San Francisco.
-An artist community since 1983, the Hunters Point Shipyard is now home to more than 250 artists.
+The Hunters Point Shipyard Artists (HPSA), formerly "The Point", is a community of artists who rent studios in the former U.S. naval shipyard on Hunters Point in the Bayview community of San Francisco.
+An artist community since 1983, founded by Jacques Terzian the Hunters Point Shipyard is now home to more than 250 artists.

 In 1987, the Navy considered reopening the shipyard as the home port for the newly reactivated USS Missouri (BB-63), which would move from Long Beach.
 Rear Admiral Robert L. Toney and Mayor Dianne Feinstein signed an agreement that committed San Francisco to spend up to $1 million per year to maintain the infrastructure, including dredging and traffic improvements.
 After Feinstein was succeeded as mayor by Art Agnos, Agnos declared his opposition to the new home port, stating the costs would outweigh potential benefits.
 A referendum was held on the issue in the November 1988 general election.
 One proposition offered support for the Navy's plan, and another proposition, sponsored by Agnos, stated the infrastructure costs would be borne by the Navy, and 351 new civilian jobs were required to be created.
 Despite the passage of the proposition supporting the Navy's plan, the Base Realignment and Closure Commission (BRAC) recommended building the base for Missouri at Long Beach, San Diego, or Pearl Harbor.
 In 1989, the base was declared a Superfund site requiring long-term clean-up.